Mountain Meadows Reservoir

 Mountain Meadows Reservoir Kayak, Canoe, SUP & Kayak Fishing Information

 Area Map #201 Miles of Shoreline: 24 Reservoir Surface Acres: 7064 Elevation: 5041’ Address: Indian Ole Road Westwood, CA 96137 Ph: 916 386-5164

 Paddle Notes: Mountain Meadows Reservoir is like being on a treasure hunt.
 If you can find the reservoir, you have found the treasure.
 You notice that I said "if".
 Finding this reservoir in a maze of dirt roads through a towering conifer forest will almost guarantee you will become lost either on the way to the reservoir or on the way back out.
 If I didn’t know for certain there was a reservoir of a relatively large size, on my first visit, I would have sworn Mountain Meadows Reservoir didn’t exist.

 Kayak Fishing: Unlike Lake Almanor, which is known as the fishing capital of Northern California, and is planted yearly with over 200,000 fish per year, Mountain Meadows Reservoir is unheard of, except by the local anglers.
-Mountain Meadows Reservoir has a decent amount of eagle lake, brook, and brown trout most likely because its so hard to find and it is rarely fished.
+The reservoir supports primarily warm water fish species, including largemouth bass, pan fish, and suckers.Mountain Meadows Reservoir has a decent amount of eagle lake, brook, and brown trout most likely because its so hard to find and it is rarely fished.

 Summer daytime high air temperatures range from about 70 degrees during the day to the low 40s at night.
 In the months of July and August, increasing storm activity occurs with typical thunderstorms in the afternoon.
 Sudden downpours are common at this high-elevation reservoir and strong winds prevail year-long.
 The reservoir’s water is almost always choppy by midday.
 NOTE: Always carry your rain gear and check the weather report prior to paddling at this destination.